tristandunn/factory_manager/README.markdown

 ## Example

 Create a forum, with a single category, a first post for the category, an administrative user, and one-hundred approved posts by the administrator.
+Then create a featured category with a single post.

 ```ruby
 result = FactoryManager.create do